 The Minister offers a safe and secure place for study for Indian students as many parents are concerned about the safety of their children when they go to a foreign country for higher studies.
 Further, the Minister points out that British Columbia has a very vibrant economy with small towns that offer world class standard of living.
 There are many work programmes also for students, and many universities offer employment experience along with studies.
 The Minister looks forward to work with partners in India on education collaboration which enables two-way flow of people and ideas.

-Jamie Cassels, President and Vice-Chancellor, University of Victoria
+President and Vice-Chancellor,

 University of Victoria is one of the three research intensive universities of British Columbia.
 It is a comprehensive research university which provides courses in arts and sciences and professional courses such as engineering and business.
 The university has 21,000 students, among them 15% are international students providing a cosmopolitan opportunity in the campus where students get to know different cultures.